ModernHumanAnatomy/MHACapstone/docs/capstone-proposal-guidelines.md

  This will help you and your mentor review your experimental design and ensure that your experiments have scientific rigor.
 This will also help define  with your committee.

 ## Organization

 The Capstone Proposal contains the following sections:

+!!! note "Sections in a Capstone Proposal"

     - Title
     - Significance
     - Outlook and Innovation
     - Approach
     - Budget
     - Timeline
     - Citations

 ## Sections